 Is Meth Detox Dangerous?
-Considering the Risks and the Possibilities for Treatment
+Considering the Risks

 When breaking the cycle of dependence on meth, withdrawal can be both intensely uncomfortable and dangerous.
 Understanding the potential symptoms during meth detox helps to shine a light on the positive path of medically supervised treatment.
 With the right help, you can minimize the dangerous risks and improve recovery outcomes.